smuellerDD/leancrypto/README.md

 2. Adjust the file `ext_headers.h` to point to the right header files and locations.

+3. set the flag `LC_MEM_ON_HEAP` if your environment only has a limited stack size.
+When set, functions with large memory requirements use the heap instead of the stack for this memory.

 An example on the approach is given with the Linux kernel support found in the directory `linux_kernel`.